What Can I Expect after Gastric Sleeve Surgery?

 As you recover from your gastric sleeve surgery, you will begin to implement lifestyle changes needed to get the most out of your procedure.

 This begins with healthy eating.
 You will probably eat several small meals a day, rather than three big ones.
-You should make sure that each meal is very nutritious and contains enough protein, vitamins and minerals.
+However, you should make sure that each meal is very nutritious and contains enough protein, vitamins, and minerals.

 For those who stick to it, the body changes very quickly, and health conditions and quality of life can improve almost from the day after surgery.